Assessment

 Assessment of progress is an ongoing process that we share with the children.
 All pupils are encouraged to set termly targets and these are discussed with class teachers.

-The school carries out statutory assessments of pupils in Year 2 and Year 6 and pupils in Year 1 take part in the Phonics Screening Check.
+The school carries out statutory assessments of pupils in Year 6 and pupils in Year 1 take part in the Phonics Screening Check.
+Pupils in Year 4 take part in the multiplication check.
+We carry out the Reception Baseline check on all Reception pupils in their first 6 weeks.

-Parents are invited to consultation evenings twice a year; pupil progress against key performance indicators for their age is discussed at this time.
+Parents are invited to consultation evenings twice a year; attendance and pupil progress against key performance indicators for their age is discussed at this time.
+At the end of the school year each child receives a written report.

 We use Key Performance Indicators to assess progress in maths, English and science in KS1 and KS2 and these allow us to see exactly what pupils know and need to improve on.
 The statement banks are updated by teachers regularly and feed into end of term assessments.
 More formal termly assessements are carried out in maths and English from Year 1 upwards.

-For all other subjects we have developed our own end of Key Stage outcomes and are developing end of unit assessment grids based on our schemes of work and the requirements of the National Curriculum.
+For all other subjects we have developed our own end of Key Stage outcomes and have also developed end of unit assessment grids based on our schemes of work and the requirements of the National Curriculum.